-Bennetts is the UK's number one for bike insurance and insures over 230,000 motorcyclists in Great Britain and Northern Ireland.
+Bennetts is a bike insurance specialist and insures over 200,000 motorcyclists in Great Britain and Northern Ireland.
 Established in 1930, Bennetts has over 85 years’ experience in the insurance industry and over the last decade has become one of the fastest growing insurance providers in the United Kingdom.

-Approximately 300 staff, based in Coventry and Peterborough, provide competitive quotes to over 350,000 riders a year.
-With a panel of eight strong underwriters offering 9 schemes, Bennetts continues to work closely with them to ensure customers receive our best possible price for their insurance requirements.
+Approximately 200 staff, based in Coventry and Peterborough, provide competitive quotes to over 350,000 riders a year.
+With a panel of top UK insurers, Bennetts continues to work closely with them to ensure customers receive our best possible price for their insurance requirements.